luca-matei/dima/README.md

 GUI
 ```
-$ hal setup gui
+$ dima setup gui
 ```
-Then visit [hal.example.com](https://) where "example.com" is your home domain.
+Then visit [dima.example.com](https://) where "example.com" is your home domain.

 ## Permission system
-Hal belongs to [@lucamatei](https://gitlab.com/lucamatei) gitlab account.
+dima belongs to [@lucamatei](https://gitlab.com/lucamatei) gitlab account.
-Hal uses a REST API token from your gitlab account to save the projects.
+dima uses a REST API token from your gitlab account to save the projects.